Azure/azure-iot-sdks/csharp/device/doc/run_sample_on_windows_iot_core.md

 ## Build and run the Device Explorer tool

 You can use the Device Explorer sample application on your Windows desktop machine to create and register a device ID and symmetric key for your device.
 The Device Explorer interfaces with Azure IoT Hubs, and has some basic capabilities.
-For more info, check out [How to use Device Explorer][device-explorer].
+For more info, check out [How to use Device Explorer](https://github.com/Azure/azure-iot-sdks/blob/master/tools/DeviceExplorer/doc/how_to_use_device_explorer.md).

 - **Device management**: creates device IDs and obtains a list of registered devices on your IoT Hub.
 - **Monitors and consumes data** sent by your devices to your IoT Hub.